 |Is good for solving a problem||Is good for building the skills to solve a class of problems.|

-I do not like to Motivate.
+We do not like to Motivate.

 Too often, managers and consultants are focused on motivating their people and teams to do something.
 Well, it works.
-However, I have been fortunate enough to work in environments where the need for influence without authority was the norm.
+However, we have been fortunate enough to work in environments where the need for influence without authority was the norm.
 And that led to an appreciation of the term ‘inspiring’.
 Inspiration lasts beyond jobs, and titles.

 |Is an external pull to perform & accomplish||Is an internal drive or urge to pursue|

 |Pulls you towards a goal or an objective||Drives you towards a purpose|

 |Provides generally visible & tangible rewards||Provides generally invisible & intangible rewards|

 |Is good for improving productivity||Is required to foster innovation|

 Just because we have a registered legal business entity, does not imply that we run a business.